Understanding coffee processing: Natural, Washed and Honey.

 Producers know that coffee cherries are ready to be harvested when their colour is completely red (or yellow) depending on the variety they grow.
 At that moment, the mucilage of the cherries is supposed to contain a high concentration of sugars.

-Several studies have shown that many factors determine the optimal concentration of soluble solids that the coffee cherry mucilage should contain at the time of harvest, in order to obtain the best flavour and aroma attributes in the cup, including: the type of processing, the climate, soil conditions, the variety grown and even the shade conditions of the crop.
+Several studies have shown that many factors determine the optimal concentration of soluble solids that the coffee cherry mucilage should contain at the time of harvest, to obtain the best flavour and aroma attributes in the cup, including the type of processing, the climate, soil conditions, the variety grown and even the shade conditions of the crop.

 2. What is the difference in the cup profile of a natural coffee, a washed coffee and a honey coffee?